 6. Indication of support to small-scale projects, including small projects within small project funds

-Reference: Article 17(4)(new j), Article 24
+Reference: Article 17(3)(i), Article 24

 Text field [7 000]

 Although this paragraph does not apply to Strand C Interreg programmes, Interreg Europe will still support smaller scale cooperation initiatives through the Policy Learning Platform and the participation of smaller scale organisations in projects (e.g. through the stakeholder groups).
-It will not use small project funds (as defined in Article 24 of the ETC Regulation) which are not adapted to the programme's overall objective, types of supported actions and geographical scale of project partnerships.
+It will not use small project funds (as defined in Article 24 of the Regulation (EU) 2021/1059 on ETC) which are not adapted to the programme's overall objective, types of supported actions and geographical scale of project partnerships.

 7. Implementing provisions